General Policy Information

 - The purpose of the review will be to determine the circumstances that brought about the discharge of the firearm and evaluate compliance with current policy.

-- Planning for Firearms Review Boards will be conducted by the Audit, Policy & Research Section under the direction of the FRB chair.
+- Planning for Firearms Review Boards will be conducted by the Compliance Section under the direction of the FRB chair.

 a.
 Summary Review is Only Allowed Under the Following Circumstances:

 - No death or injury to a person is involved; and

 - The incident involves an unintentional discharge under circumstances that the Chief of Staff does not believe requires review by a FRB; or

 - The incident involves an intentional discharge at an animal under circumstances that the Chief of Staff does not believe requires review by a FRB.

 b.
 If New Information Arises at any Time During the Summary Review Process That the Chief of Staff Believes Justifies Review by a FRB, the Captain of the Compliance Section will be Notified to Begin the FRB Process